Scholarship & Creativity Grants Program

 MSU faculty representing the humanities, arts, and social sciences will evaluate proposals according to the following criteria:

-- If applicable, provide a succinct discussion of how the proposed work addresses any Grand Challenges of MSU’s Strategic Plan.
+- If applicable, how the proposed work addresses any Grand Challenges of MSU’s Strategic Plan

 Please address each criterion in your proposal and write in a way that is accessible to those who may not be in your discipline.

-Within three months of completion of the project, successful applicants shall provide a written report of grant activities and outcomes to the Vice President of Research, Economic Development, and Graduate Education (VPREDGE) Office, the chair of the S&C Executive Review Committee (ERC), their dean, and their department head.
-Recipients are also strongly encouraged to present the results of their work to the university community through an exhibit, seminar or other appropriate forum.
+Within three months of completion of the project, successful applicants shall provide a written report of grant activities and outcomes to the Vice President for Research and Economic Development (VP-RED) Office, the chair of the S&C Executive Review Committee (ERC), their dean, and their department head.
 The submission of this final project report is required as a criterion for future S&C proposal consideration.

-Applicants are strongly encouraged to contact the chair of the S&C ERC, Liz Shanahan ([email protected]) with questions about program requirements and expectations.
-Questions concerning electronic submission (ePCF) can be directed to Shana Wold ([email protected]).
+Applicants are strongly encouraged to contact the chair of the S&C ERC, Associate Vice President for Research Development Liz Shanahan ([email protected]) with questions about program requirements, expectations, and electronic submission via InfoReady (https://montana.infoready4.com/).
+Information sessions will be posted on the Office of Research Development site (https://www.montana.edu/research/ord/).

-Applicants may request funds for supplies, an approved course buyout, travel (e.g., archival work), and other expenses necessary to complete the proposed project.
-S&C grants will not support summer salary.
+Applicants may request funds for supplies, an approved course buy-out, travel (e.g., archival work), maximum of 1 month summer salary, and other expenses necessary to complete the proposed project.
 Award amounts will vary, with a minimum of $4,000 and a maximum of $16,000.
-After 12 months from award activation, these funds will expire and revert back to the VPREDGE Office.
+After 12 months from award activation, any remaining funds will revert to the VP-RED Office.

 Budget requests should be itemized and also contain a budget narrative that explains the need and the amount of the budget expenditures.

-- If a course buyout is requested, the application must include a letter of support from the department head or school director that includes the cost of the course buyout (best to check with your College’s budget administrator).
-The cost of a course buyout should be the departmental cost for an NTT to teach the course rather than based upon the faculty member’s salary.
-Explain in the budget narrative the need for a course buyout.
+- If a course buy-out is requested, the application must include a letter of support from the department head or school director that includes the cost of the course buy-out (best to check with your College’s budget administrator).
+Explain in the budget narrative the need for a course buy-out.

 - Budgets must include the 6% admin fee that will be assessed to your award by the Vice President for Finance and Administration Office.